Fusionmedstaff

 Why should I travel with Fusion Medical Staffing?

-Spoiler alert: choosing to work with Fusion Medical Staffing will be the best (and easiest!) decision you’ve ever made.
+Spoiler alert: choosing to work with us will be the best (and easiest!) decision you’ve ever made.

 Not only do we have comprehensive benefits ranging from day one medical insurance and $0 copay for mental health services (for you and your partner), but we also offer bonus benefits that you can’t find anywhere else.
-To name a few, think short-term disability, professional liability insurance, the Lifeworks employee assistance program, identity theft protection, paid time off, and passionate recruiters who serve as your main point of contact.
-To top it off, we have a dedicated housing department to help you find where you’ll temporarily live if finding your own place isn’t your forte.
+To name a few, think short-term disability, professional liability insurance, the TELUS employee assistance program, identity theft protection, paid time-off, and passionate recruiters who serve as your main point of contact.

 No matter what type of healthcare traveler you are, we’re here to provide the resources and support you need to be successful, fulfilled, and happy in your career.